 We are a biopharmaceutical company with a limited operating history in an emerging regulatory environment.
-We have incurred net losses in each year since our inception in September 2010, including net losses of \$33.0 million and \$53.6 million for the years ended December 31, 2012 and 2013, respectively, and \$58.2 million for the nine months ended September 30, 2014.
-As of September 30, 2014, we had an accumulated deficit of \$157.6 million.
+We have incurred net losses in each year since our inception in September 2010, including net losses of \$87.2 million and \$53.6 million for the years ended December 31, 2014 and 2013, respectively; and \$171.4 million for the nine months ended September 30, 2015.
+As of September 30, 2015, we had an accumulated deficit of \$357.6 million.

-We have devoted substantially all of our financial resources to identify and develop our product candidates, including conducting, among other things, analytical characterization, process development and manufacture, formulation and clinical studies and providing general and administrative support for these operations.
+We have devoted substantially all of our financial resources to identify and develop our product candidates, including conducting, among other things, analytical characterization, process development and manufacturing, formulation and clinical studies, and providing general and administrative support for these operations.
 To date, we have financed our operations primarily through the sale of equity securities and convertible notes, as well as through our license agreements with Baxter International, Inc., Baxter Healthcare Corporation and Baxter Healthcare SA, or together, Baxter, and Daiichi Sankyo Company, Limited, or Daiichi Sankyo.
+In the second quarter of 2015, Baxter assigned its rights and obligations under our license agreement to Baxalta.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity or debt financings or strategic collaborations.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-We are in Phase 3 clinical development with CHS-0214 (our etanercept (Enbrel) biosimilar candidate).
-We are in the earlier stages of clinical development for our other lead product candidates, namely CHS-1420 (our adalimumab (Humira) biosimilar candidate) and CHS-1701 (our pegfilgrastim (Neulasta) biosimilar candidate) for which we have not yet commenced Phase 3 clinical trials.
-It may be several years, if ever, before we complete Phase 3 clinical trials and have a product candidate ready to file for market approval with the relevant regulatory agencies.
+We are in Phase 3 or other BLA-enabling clinical development with all three of our lead products, CHS-0214 (our etanercept (Enbrel) biosimilar candidate), CHS-1420 (our adalimumab (Humira) biosimilar candidate) and CHS-1701 (our pegfilgrastim (Neulasta) biosimilar candidate).
+It may be several years, if ever, before we complete Phase 3 or other BLA-enabling clinical trials and have a product candidate ready to file for market approval with the relevant regulatory agencies.
 If we obtain regulatory approval to market a biosimilar product candidate, our future revenue will depend upon the size of any markets in which our product candidates may receive approval and our ability to achieve sufficient market acceptance, pricing, reimbursement from third-party payors and adequate market share for our product candidates in those markets.
 However, even if one or more of our product candidates gain regulatory approval and are commercialized, we may never become profitable.